Style guide for automated tests

 File Structure (spec files)

 Observe how the following example defines a describe using the feature name Immunization Visit.
-It contains two test cases which detail the expected results should add a new child under 2 years old and should submit an immunization visit.
+It contains constant definitions, helper functions, the before and after hooks to prepare the environment, and two test cases that detail the expected results should add a new child under 2 years old and should submit an immunization visit.

 Ex: